securesharelabs/vstore/README.md

 - *data integrity*: attaching timestamp and signature information to data ; and
 - *data redundancy*: running a vstore application on top of CometBFT nodes ; and
-- *data availability*: our Go application enables you to make data available ; and
+- *data availability*: data is available from any supporting CometBFT nodes ; and
 - *data security*: the blockchain is *not* used to store your data!

 The **vStore** is released as an ABCI application which commits cryptographic proof